madlogmay/adoxographical_demiurge/Running Daily Thoughts And Ideas.md

 - [ ] The-gadgeteer.com
 - [ ] R?
 Otter.ai
 - [ ] R?
 Bandoliers
+- [ ] Sewing Form
+- [ ] Land Nav with the kids
+- [ ] Hydrophobic fabric
+- [ ] Hydrophobic poncho
+- [ ] Otter Wax weatherproofer
+Captian Hook actually just needs his compass back and a new clock so he can navigate home Voice to text and chatbot ai/ml thingy to take information and ask questions to get more information mermaid graph for OSR dev worldbuild for OSR worldbuild for WIP novel learn ai/ml nlp work with my notes and chatbot thing

 # Dec 15
 - [ ] 968565878525959881